Butternut Squash Soup

 While you don’t have to serve in the acorn bowl, I recommend doing so because it adds a rustic and gorgeous touch when served.

-And for those of you who love soups along these lines, make sure to also check out my Easy 30-Minute Pumpkin Soup.
+For those of you who love soups along these lines, make sure to also check out my Easy 30-Minute Pumpkin Soup and my newer Butternut Squash and Sausage Soup, too!

 Ingredients in Roasted Butternut Squash Soup